chaoguo14/chaoguo14.github.io/_posts/2021-02-27-Decision-tree-and-variables-having-lots-of-levels.md

 In this simulation, we generate 100 data points. from $Y = 3X_1 + \epsilon$ with different noise levels.
 We then see how likely the tree will make a split using $X_2$, the unrelated categorical variable with 90 levels.
 From the graph, we see that
 1. Even though we have a cat variable with lots of levels, when the noise level is small, the tree still chooses the right variable $X_1$ to make a split.
 2. When the noise level increases, it becomes more and more difficult to make a good split using $X_1$.
 Since $X_2$ has many levels and creates more partitions on $y_i$'s, the tree tends to use $X_2$.

+In order to better understand the role of "noise level/variance level", we should realize that decision tree has a very interesting property: Even though the whole tree _forces_ all variables to interact with each other, it essentially does a sequence of univariate analysis at each node.

+For example, at any given node, it might be the case that two variables `gender` and `year_of_education` combined can explain $y_i$'s pretty well, thus reducing the variance.
+But when we look at them individually, none of them is highly correlated with $y_i$'s.
+Under such situation, a third unrelated categorical variable with lots of level might be favored.
+This type of situation is probably very common in practice.
+So it is very understandable that people think categorical variables with many levels tend to cause problems.

 [1]. https://scikit-learn.org/stable/auto_examples/inspection/plot_permutation_importance.html#sphx-glr-auto-examples-inspection-plot-permutation-importance-py
 [2]. https://stats.stackexchange.com/questions/49243/rs-randomforest-can-not-handle-more-than-32-levels-what-is-workaround